-- a) Amounts previously/initially used as cost estimates didn't account for employee benefits and other expenses incurred by an employer.
-Revised cost estimates based upon actual costs are attached. - O The Travel Demand Model update project was originally anticipated to begin FY2011-2012, but will now begin in FY2012-2013(the current FY).
+- 3. Revised MOU allows for TCC and TAC members to have alternates designated by governing bodies.
+Is also detailed in MPO's by-laws. - o Alternates MUST comply with NC ethics requirements. - 4.
+Details a yearly voting process for chair and vice-chair of the MPO's committees. - 5.
+Establish an attendance policy for TCC members. - O Attendance policy has been rewritten to state that after 2 meetings, the member is no longer counted towards quorum, but is immediately re-instated should the member or alternate be present at a future meeting. - 6.
+Details the cost-share agreement for the local share of MPO operational costs. - The Travel Demand Model update project was originally anticipated to begin FY2011-2012, but will now begin in FY2012-2013(the current FY).
 As a result, MPO-member municipalities need to budget for this project in addition to the second year (FY12-13) of the MPO staff's proposed redesign of the phase-in period for operational costs.

-Action Needed: Recommend that TAC adopt Resolution 2013-08-GUAMPO, adopting the revised MOU.
-Recommend that TAC adopt the By-laws governing TCC and TAC committees.
+Action Needed: TAC adopt Resolution 2013-08-GUAMPO, adopting the revised MOU.
+Further, TAC adopt By-laws governing the committee.